Consulting and Outside Activity Reporting for Faculty and Staff

-The UMass Lowell campus requires an annual disclosure from all faculty members regarding Outside Activities as defined in Trustee Policy T96-047.
+The UMass Lowell campus requires an annual disclosure from all faculty and staff regarding Outside Activities as defined in Trustee Policy T96-047.

 Please contact Elaine Major

 if you have any questions.

 U.S. Public Health Service (PHS) Funded Research

 Faculty investigators who are supported by PHS funding, including but not limited to the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), the Health Resources and Services Administration (HRSA), the Substance Abuse and Mental Health Services Administration (SAMHSA), the Food and Drug Administration (FDA) and the Agency for Healthcare Research and Quality (AHRQ) are required to submit a PHS Conflict of Interest Disclosure Form at the point of each proposal submission, complete training on the regulations, and provide annual disclosure updates.